A Message from the new President of the Academy of Medical Educators

 Our Membership Committee is developing routes for membership qualification, and also mutual recognition schemes with other organisations.
 Significant work has been done on accreditation routes for membership, and on developing links with other organisations as part of our corporate partnership scheme.

-Our Education Committee takes responsibility for our annual conference and occasional educational meetings, and our communications for members and non-members, especially through our website and our web-based journal Excellence in Medical Education.
+Our Education Committee takes responsibility for our annual conference and occasional educational meetings, and our communications for members and non-members.
 Within this area we also have an active Early Careers Group.

 I hope you will enjoy browsing this site.
 Please read our Professional Standards and, if you are not a member, consider joining the AoME.